HelgaZhizhka/nodejs2024Q1-service/README.md

 npm run format
 ```

-### Debugging in VSCode

-Press <kbd>F5</kbd> to debug.

-For more information, visit: https://code.visualstudio.com/docs/editor/debugging

 ## Documentation

-use path /doc to see OpenAPI documentation
+use path `/doc `to see OpenAPI documentation